 Sunscreen is crucial in your daytime skin care routine.
-Whether going out for a few hours or vacationing at a beach, applying the right sunscreen to protect your skin from the sun’s harmful rays is necessary.
+Whether going out for a few hours or vacationing at a beach or pool side, applying the right sunscreen to protect your skin from the sun’s harmful rays is necessary.
 So, how to choose a sunscreen?
 What are the things you need to look for while buying one?
 We will help you find out.

 Your skin becomes vulnerable to several issues due to continuous exposure to UV radiation.
 It may cause skin damage, wrinkles, sunburn, and even skin cancer (1).
 Since we cannot avoid going out, it is best to shield the skin with sunscreen.